-In the wonderful world of Malay cuisine, laksa is a spicy noodle soup served in Indonesia, Malaysia and Singapore.
-"Spicy noodle soup" might sound like too much of a generic definition but that's the most accurate definition for such a wide array of noodle soups.
+In the wonderful world of Malay cuisine, laksa is a spicy noodle soup served in Indonesia, Malaysia, and Singapore.
+"Spicy noodle soup" might sound like too much of a generic definition, but that's the most accurate definition for such a wide array of noodle soups.
 Laksa is, no matter the version and ingredients, a delicious and humble noodle dish.

-Contrary to beliefs of some, however, it is not the kind of noodle nor the toppings that determine the type of laksa....
+Contrary to the beliefs of some, however, it is not the kind of noodle nor the toppings that determine the type of laksa.
 The determining factor is the broth poured into the bowl of noodles.
-But whatever the type and variant, all laksas share one common ingredient -- the laksa leaves otherwise known as Vietnamese coriander or Vietnamese mint, easily found at Asian stores.
-Thick rice noodles are usually used but there are variants that use vermicelli (also known as glass noodles or cellophane noodles) or other types of noodles.
+But whatever the type and variant, all laksas share one common ingredient—the laksa leaves, otherwise known as Vietnamese coriander or Vietnamese mint, easily found at Asian stores.
+Thick rice noodles are usually used, but there are variants that use vermicelli, also known as glass noodles or cellophane noodles, or other types of noodles.

 01 of 03

 Along with beef rendang and Vietnamese pho, Penang's asam laksa was named by CNN as one of the world's 50 best foods.
-In a 2005 magazine article, author Kenneth Tan quoted Penang-born Chef Loh Hong Chye's description of asam laksa as follows:
+In a 2005 CW Magazine article, author Kenneth Tan quoted Penang-born Chef Loh Hong Chye's description of asam laksa as follows:

 "The stock is made of sardine fish for the gravy.
-What we do is to boil the sardine fish, and then we take it out and put in some tamarind and pineapple juice which makes it sour.
-There is also blended lemongrass, shallots, mint leaves, laksa... leaves and red chilli, ginger flower, leng kuas (blue ginger) which we add and boil for at least three hours...Traditionally, the laksa is served without any meat or prawns.
+What we do is to boil the sardine fish, and then we take it out and put in some tamarind and pineapple juice, which makes it sour.
+There is also blended lemongrass, shallots, mint leaves, laksa leaves, and red chile, ginger flower, leng kuas (blue ginger) which we add and boil for at least three hours...Traditionally, the laksa is served without any meat or prawns.
 It is simply garnished with mint leaves, red onions, and sliced pineapple, and most importantly, you must put shrimp paste."

 02 of 03